Bagoum/danmokou/README.md

 - Built-in dialogue engine with Ace Attorney-style text unrolling
 - Built-in script analysis and practice architecture

-# Building This Project
+# Running This Project

-To build this project, follow the following steps:
+To build/run this project, follow the following steps:

+- Install Unity version 2020.1.f1 or later.
 - Run `git submodule update --init --recursive`.
 This imports code from SiMP which has some useful default values for getting started.
-This is not required but will help as a reference. (**Note: the SiMP repository is currently private, so this command probably won't work.**)
+This is not required but will help as a reference. (**Note: the SiMP repository is currently private, so this command won't work.**)
 - Open Scenes/BasicSceneOPENME

 - Import TextMeshPro essentials